 A wedding website is a quick way to let your guests know the important details about your wedding, like where it is, and when, so that they don’t come and bug you for directions to the reception when they lose the invitation (cough, me).
 But don’t confuse informing with instructing.
 Informing means giving people all the important details they need to make an informed decision about how to approach your wedding (e.g., the grass is going to be like quicksand, so it might not be friendly for stilettos and other high-heeled shoes).
 Instructing is telling people how they should approach your wedding (e.g., we’re getting married outdoors, so no fancy shoes allowed).
 No matter how nicely you phrase it, or how helpful your intentions are, no one likes to be told what to do, especially older guests who have been going to weddings for longer than you’ve been alive.
 So think of your wedding website as this emoji: 💁.
 Not this one: 👮.

 While you don’t need to tell people how to wedding, you do want to let your guests know if anything at your wedding is going to be out of the ordinary.
-Will your ceremony be an hour of standing room only?
+Will your ceremony be an hour of standing-room only?
 Let people know.
 Will the reception feature a cash bar?
 Let ’em know.
 There’s nothing worse than showing up to a party and feeling you missed an important memo/left your cash at home.
 Squarespace lets you add unlimited pages to your wedding website for free (helpful if you have lots of different information to share), so if there are aspects of your wedding that require a little more explanation, this is the place to elaborate.
 But for the most part, people are really just going to your wedding website hoping that you’ve included all the relevant logistical details, like: